Hepatitis C Lawsuit

 The virus persists in the liver in about 85% of those infected.
 This persistent infection may be treated with medication including a combination of peginterferon and ribavirin, with either boceprevir or telaprevir.
 Hepatitis C is the leading cause of liver transplantation, though the virus usually recurs after transplantation.
 No vaccine against hepatitis C is available today.

-If you or a loved one believes that you were exposed to Hepatitis C, please call our office today at 1-800-777-4081 or contact our medical malpractice lawyers for a free case evaluation with an experienced medical negligence attorney.
+If you or a loved one believes that you were exposed to Hepatitis C, please call Dallas W. Hartman P.C. today at 1-800-777-4081.
+Our Pittsburgh medical malpractice lawyers offer a free case evaluation.
+Contact us online to get help from an experienced medical negligence attorney.
 All consultations are free and completely confidential.